SAP/spartacus-docs/_pages/dev/seo/html-tags.md

 - remove (certain) query parameters
 - add a trailing slash to all URLs, except in the case of remaining query parameters

 The `PageMetaConfig` configuration allows you to configure these aspects of the canonical URL creation.
-The default configuration for Spartacus adds `https`, the trailing slash, and removes the query parameters, as shown in the following example:
+The default configuration for Spartacus adds `https`, as well as the trailing slash, and removes the query parameters, as shown in the following example:

 ```ts
 pageMeta: {